PrincetonUniversity/gpu_programming_intro/setup.md

-# Introduction to GPU Programming
+# Introduction to GPU Computing

 ## Setup for live workshop